In the same 12 months, 21 new products were launched by nine different providers.

-Of the 21 products launched since December 2018, Internationalequities - the fastest growing asset class saw eight new productsenter the space.
-Fixed interest, multi-asset and Australianequities asset classes each saw four new product introduced.
+Of the 21 products launched since December 2018, International equities - the fastest growing asset class saw eight new products enter the space.
+Fixed interest, multi-asset and Australian equities asset classes each saw four new products introduced.

 "It is commonly accepted that competition is a good thing in a market.
 A highly concentrated market means that consumers have less choice and may be paying too much for the product offered."
 Said Dyall.

 "ETPs which provide exposure to multiple securities or indexes offer a great alternative within investor's portfolios.
 Providers in the space are capitalising on the excitement."